ckchng/ROSIA/README.md

 # ROSIA

-The implementation of ROSIA: Rotation-Search-Based Star Identification Algorithm
+The implementation of ROSIA: Rotation-Search-Based Star Identification Algorithm.
+ROSIA is built on top of the source code obtained from https://cs.adelaide.edu.au/~aparra/project/pcr/, which is an implementation of the paper "Parra Bustos, Alvaro, Tat-Jun Chin, and David Suter.
+"Fast rotation search with stereographic projections for 3d registration."
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2014."

 Prerequsites:
 CMAKE
 g++
 Python3
 numba (optional) < To speed up operations.
 Comment out line 3 and 23 in 'catalog_preprocessing.py' if this library is not installed.

 To install: